 5. The Air Feels Cold Due to Temperature Difference

-If you have recently switched to a heat pump and were previously using a furnace, you will notice a difference in air temperature.
+If you recently switched to a heat pump and were previously using a furnace, you will notice a difference in air temperature.
 The reason is that the heat pump produces air in the 85-92 F temperature range.
-On the other hand, a furnace blows air between 130-140 F. While the temperature range of the heat pump is lower than a furnace, it can perfectly warm up your space but takes a bit longer.
+On the other hand, a furnace blows air between 130-140 F. While the heat pump’s temperature range is lower than a furnace’s, it can perfectly warm up your space but takes a bit longer.

 To check out whether the air is actually cold or you are just feeling it, follow these steps:

-Make sure the heat pump is on the heat setting.
+- Make sure the heat pump is on the heat setting.
 Sometimes, the symbols can get confusing, so refer to your manual to make sure the correct mode is selected.

-If you don’t have an infrared thermometer, then you can just wait for some time to see if your house warms up.
+- If you don’t have an infrared thermometer, then you can wait for some time to see if your house warms up.
 If it does, then the unit is performing its job.

 6. Dirty or Blocked Outdoor Unit